If this isn’t your first rodeo running an eCommerce business, then you know how cutthroat the eCommerce space is.

 These platforms can remember and intelligently analyze buyers’ behaviors and preferences and deliver shopping experiences tailored for them.

-Besides emails, you can also humanize other aspects of your buyer interaction.
+Besides adding handwritten notes and emails, you can also humanize other aspects of your buyer interaction.
 Examples include:

 - Creating omnichannel buying experiences